-Lying in the heart of the beautiful Daniel Boone National Forest, Laurel River Lake provides more than 5,600 acres of deep, clear Kentucky water and 200-plus miles of tree-lined shores, making it ideal for boating, skiing, swimming, scuba diving, fishing, hiking, canoeing, wildlife viewing, horseback riding, picnicking and more.
+Lying in the heart of the beautiful Daniel Boone National Forest, Laurel River Lake provides more than 5,600 acres of deep, clear Kentucky water and 200-plus miles of tree-lined shores, making it the ideal nature escape.
+Plan a trip to Laurel River Lake and discover an outdoor playground full of adventure.

 Plan your next boating trip to one of Kentucky’s deepest and cleanest lakes.
 Seven boat ramps ensure easy accessibility to Laurel River Lake, and the lake is perfect for water skiing and tubing.
 If you don’t own a vessel, boat and pontoon rentals are available.
 You’ll find everything you need, from rentals and camping supplies to fishing gear and licenses, at the lake’s two full-service marinas, located at Grove and Holly Bay Campgrounds.

 Looking for a more laid-back outing?
 The Goose Management Area on Cane Branch is reserved for non-motorized vessels.
 Drop in your canoe, kayak or rowboat to explore the lake at your own speed.

 The lake’s clear water, great depths and submerged rock formations make it a popular year-round destination for scuba-diving expeditions as well.
 Look for designated diving areas around the lake.

 Calling all anglers — Laurel River Lake’s abundant black bass, rainbow trout, walleye, crappie, bluegill and catfish attract fishing enthusiasts from near and far.
 For a unique fishing trip, go night-fishing for trout in the summertime.